MRJeetesh/SearcherPortal/README.md

 # **Searcher Portal**

 ## **Overview**
 Searcher Portal is a robust property search application designed to perform fuzzy searches efficiently.
-It leverages **Levenshtein Distance** for initial searches and **Jaro-Winkler with N-Gram Matching** for optimized searches, ensuring high accuracy and performance.
-The system also integrates **Redis caching** to improve search response time and **MongoDB** as its database backend.
+It utilizes **Levenshtein Distance** for initial searches and **Jaro-Winkler with N-Gram Matching** for optimized searches, ensuring high accuracy and performance.
+The optimized system also integrates **Redis caching** to improve search response time and **MongoDB** as its database backend.

 ## **Features**
 - **Initial Search**: Uses Levenshtein Distance for typo handling.